|Ed Smith (#47100545)|

 I am always happy to to update or correct memorials but PLEASE use the "EDIT" tab on individual memorials to suggest information corrections or additions.
 This sends a direct link to the memorial as well as your own profile page.
 If a request is left on my profile page it will be ignored and deleted.
 I just don't have the time to search for the individual memorial and then make the update.

 If you discover that I have made a mistake or created a duplicate later than one you created, please use the Edit tab and send me the correction and I will delete the duplicate immediately.
 And please be nice.
 A simple request is all I ask.
 I strive to have my memorials as accurate as possible, but I am human and I will make mestakes.

 I will only transfer listings of one's direct relatives within four generations as defined in Find A Grave Guidelines.
 This would be your siblings, parents, grandparents, great-grandparents.
 Simply having someone in your family tree is not grounds for a management transfer request.
-Considered using the Virtual Cemetery feature.
+Consider using the Virtual Cemetery feature.
 It's an easy way to collect all of your ancestors either in one big VC or you can have several VCs for various family lines.

 When requesting a transfer, use the EDIT TAB on the memorial and state your relationship.
 If it falls within Find A Grave guidelines I will complete the transfer.
 If there is no relationship noted, the relationship is outside Find A Grave Guidelines or the request is posted on my profile page, it will be ignored and deleted.